abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Sets and Functions with numbers
 ===

-All numerical operations can be expressed as functions, acting on the set of (different types of) numbers.
+All numerical operations can be expressed as functions acting on the set of (different types of) numbers.

 Number sets
 ---